What’s Happening to These Honda Wheelchair Vehicles?

 For years, the Honda Odyssey was a popular van for wheelchair conversions.
 With a side-entry ramp and the ability to drive from a wheelchair, the Odyssey filled a niche that many other vans could not.

 As both side-entry and Honda conversions have become less common over the years, converted Odysseys are becoming harder to find.
-Luckily, those looking for a fully-featured minivan conversion still have other options available to them.
+Luckily, those looking for a fully-featured minivan conversion still have other handicap vehicles for sale to them.

 The 2021 Toyota Sienna Hybrid is the only wheelchair accessible hybrid vehicle on the market.
 With an average of 36 mpg and a fully redesigned exterior and interior, it’s definitely worth a look.